 If you have a cell phone with a prepaid connection, your SIM card will not work as roaming has been blocked in Kashmir due to security reasons (postpaid connections are fine).
 Your hotel or houseboat may provide you with a local SIM card to use.

 If you're flying out of Srinagar airport, do get there with plenty of time to spare (at least three hours before departure), as there are lengthy and multiple security checks.
 There aren't any restrictions on cabin luggage when flying into the airport.
-However, when departing, many airlines won't allow cabin luggage except for laptops, cameras and ladies handbags.
+However, when departing, airlines often won't allow cabin luggage except for laptops, cameras and ladies handbags.

 If you go to Gulmarg, you can save yourself a lot of time and hassle by booking gondola tickets online or in advance at the Tourist Reception Center in Srinagar.
 You'll face huge lines at the gondola otherwise.
 In addition, avoid visiting Pahalgam during July as it will be extremely busy with pilgrims going on the Amarnath Yatra.